arturmpinho/coffeeinsider/README.md

 ### **Test 1: Responsiveness**

 #### **User Stories and Requirements** ####
+* Responsive website across multiple-devices

 ##### **UX** #####
+The user is able to access the webiste through multiple devices without issues.

 ##### **Execution** #####
+To tackle this need, I have used Bootstrap across all the pages, the reason why I am confident that the responsiveness of the entire website is very good.

 ##### **Testing** #####
+To test the responsiveness, I have navigated through the website in multiple devices (iPhone 8, iPhone SE, Acer Spin and MacBook Air) and browsers (Chrome, Safari, Firefox, Edge and Opera Touch).

+Also, family and friends have tested the website in their own devices.

 ##### **Test result** #####
+Responsiveness is working properly across multiple browsers and devices and no responsiveness issue has been reported.

 ##### **Conclusion** #####
+The test passes all the criteria

 [[Back to top]](#table-of-contents)